 Is this how science should work?
 Is this the kind of person who should be researching opioids?
 Or researching anything?
 Dr Di Donato clearly has biases, no compassion for people living with severe, daily, disabling pain, and for whatever reason he is misrepresenting his own data and lowering the standards at his own university.

 Most offensive of all, he further states:

 He has drawn a conclusion that his data does not support.
 He is using this study to demonize opioids, and further discriminate against people who live with high impact chronic pain, i.e. disabling pain.
 The people who are amongst the most vulnerable in our community.
-People who are already highly stigmatized, under treated, and who have had their opioid pain relieving medications taken away based on rubbish studies like this.
+People who are already highly stigmatized, whose pain is most often under treated, and who have had their opioid pain-relieving medications taken away based on rubbish studies like this.

 Dr Di Donato and his ilk are contributing to the forced tapering of chronic non-cancer pain patients off the only medications that give these people some quality of life, so that he can get a PhD.
-Its deeply offensive to find this study does not support his statements, or his conclusions, and his work should be discredited, as he himself should be.
+Its deeply offensive to find his data does not support his statements, nor his conclusions, and his work should be discredited, as he himself should be.

 INstead, he will be awared a Phd behind his name.
 He is not the first, and far from the last.
 What this means is PhDs are becoming devalued.
 Soon they, too, will be meaningless.

 The write up of the study on the Monash University website: